00rei/00rei/README.md

-- 👋 Hi, I’m Andrey Verstunin. `@00rei`
+- 👋 Hi, I'm Andrei Verstunin. `@00rei`.
-- I’m interested in programming, anime, games.
+- I like to create web applications.
-- The programming languages I'm currently interested in are `Python` and `PHP`.
+- The programming languages I am interested in at the moment are `Python` and `JS`.
 - I graduated from Altai State Technical University in 2022.
-My specialty is applied computer science in economics.
+My specialty is `applied informatics in economics`.
+- Now I continue to study in the same direction, but already in the master's program.
-- How to reach me - verstunin00@gmail.com
+- How to contact me - verstunin00@gmail.com